• Skip to main content

 • Cool in the tin for five minutes before transferring to a wire rack to cool completely.

-• To prepare the frosting beat the butter and vanilla in a bowl until soft, sift in the icing sugar and beat well.
-Add the milk if the frosting is too stiff.
-Alternatively, place all the ingredients into an Optimum Thermocook and blend for a few seconds, scrape down, and blend again and again until the frosting is light and fluffy.
+• To prepare the frosting beat 175 grams butter and 1 tsp Madagascar bourbon vanilla bean paste in a bowl until soft, sift in 300 grams icing sugar and beat well.
+Add 1 tbsp full fat milk if the frosting is too stiff.

-• Frost your cupcakes and sprinkle with the chocolate crispies, if desired.
+• Frost your cupcakes and sprinkle with chocolate crispie sprinkles, if desired.

 Notes